"Always Nice and Confident, Sometimes Wrong": Developer's Experiences Engaging Large Language Models (LLMs) Versus

 \section{Method}

-In this study, we scraped Reddit posts from multiple subreddits associated with ChatGPT, Stack Overflow, and coding.
-Employing an Inductive Coding methodology~\cite{boyatzis1998transforming} and adhering to Grounded Theory~\cite{glaser1968discovery}, we analyzed the Reddit data.
-After that, working from our inductive analysis, we identify insights from previous literature (especially those related to SO since it has a rich history of research) as complementary data.
-By triangulating these data with our findings, we subsequently present the Results section.
+In this study, we scraped Reddit posts from multiple subreddits associated with ChatGPT, SO, and coding.
+After a data filtering process, we conducted a thematic analysis of the selected dataset.
+Combined with insights from previous literature, we subsequently present the Results section.

-\subsection{Data mining}
+\subsection{Data Mining}

-Utilizing the pushshift.io platform and the PRAW API, we systematically retrieved all Reddit posts spanning from November 30, 2022 (the date of ChatGPT's release) to April 30, 2023.
-Our analytical focus revolved around two principal themes: the application of ChatGPT in programming contexts, and a comparative exploration of ChatGPT and Stack Overflow.
+Using pushshift.io and PRAW API, we retrieved all Reddit posts from November 30, 2022 (the date of ChatGPT's release) to April 30, 2023, before breaking changes to the Reddit API happened in June 2023.
+Our analytical focus revolved around two principal themes: the use of ChatGPT in programming contexts, and a comparative exploration of ChatGPT and SO.

-In our initial attempts, we commenced by employing queries such as \emph{'chatgpt'} and \emph{'coding/programming'} to scour all Reddit posts.
+In our initial attempt, we chose queries such as \emph{'coding'} and \emph{'programming'} to scour all Reddit posts.
 However, this approach proved imprecise, as pinpointing programming-specific content through queries proved challenging.
-Consequently, we shifted our strategy from an all-encompassing site-wide search to a selection of several targeted subreddits—a method previously employed in related literature~\cite{gauthier2022will}.
+Consequently, we shifted our strategy from a site-wide search to a selection of several targeted subreddits—a method previously employed in related literature~\cite{gauthier2022will}.

-For the first theme, we extracted all posts from the \emph{r/ChatGPTCoding} subreddit.
-Furthermore, we selected 11 prominent coding-related subreddits, including \emph{r/learnprogramming, r/AskProgramming, r/coding, r/programming, r/codinghelp, r/ compsci, r/cscareerquestions, r/ProgrammerHumor, r/opensource, r/ComputerScience}, and \emph{r/tinycode}~\cite{reddit2023}.
+For the first research question, we extracted all posts from the \emph{r/ChatGPTCoding}.
+Furthermore, we selected 11 prominent coding-related subreddits, including \emph{r/learnprogramming, r/AskProgramming, r/coding, r/programming, r/codinghelp, r/ compsci, r/cscareerquestions, r/ProgrammerHumor, r/openso-}\emph{-urce, r/ComputerScience}, and \emph{r/tinycode}~\cite{reddit2023}.
 To expand our dataset, we also incorporated content from the \emph{r/ChatGPT} subreddit by employing queries like \emph{'coding'} or \emph{'programming'}.

-For our second theme, which centered on identifying posts that draw comparisons between ChatGPT and Stack Overflow, we employed queries containing both \emph{'ChatGPT'} and \emph{'Stack Overflow'}.
-These queries were required to be present either in the selftext or the title of the posts.
+For our second research question, which centered on identifying posts that draw comparisons between ChatGPT and SO, we employed queries containing both \emph{'ChatGPT'} and \emph{'Stack Overflow'}.
+These queries were required to be present either in the selftext or the title.
 We intentionally did not confine our search to specific subreddits, aiming to cast a wider net for relevant content.

-\subsection{Data filtering}
+\subsection{Data Filtering}